British PM Seeks Ban On Encryption After Terror Attack

 A) This will not stop terrorism or terrorists, and it will not make it harder for them to communicate in any meaningful way.
 They were able to "get it done" before encryption, and they are motivated to the extent that they will get it done without.

-B) It's irrelevant anyway because there is simply no way to ban encryption or even require "back doors" because there are too many absolute requirements for encryption in numerous systems and situations, and people will not stand for back d
+B) It's irrelevant anyway because there is simply no way to ban encryption or even require "back doors" because there are too many absolute requirements for encryption in numerous systems and situations, and people will not stand for back doors.
+More than that, if encryption was banned, people would do it anyway.

+Remember in the early days of PGP?
+To download and install the software you had to "certify" you were an American on American soil?
+And of course anyone on American soil or with a VPN could do all that, or download it in the US and burn it to a CD and send it off to whoever, as many did.
+You just can't "ban" something that is already out in the wild, it doesn't work that way.

 That's right, it works this way [xkcd.com]